SharipovaRi/DodgeTheFallingBlocks_Game/README.md

       <li>Use  the arrow keys (← →) or on-screen buttons to move your character left and right.</li>
       <li>Avoid the blocks falling from the top of the screen.</li>
       <li>Survive as long as possible!</li>
       <li>Want to try again?
-Restart the game by pressing "Restart Game" button. </li>
+Restart the game by pressing "Start" button. </li>
     </ul>
 <h1> Enjoy~ </h1>